kmlingaudhaya/project_1/README.md

 2. **Start Apache and MySQL Servers**:
    - After installation, start the Apache server and MySQL database from the XAMPP control panel.
-   - For this project just starting the server is enough as it is just a static web page with only html and css.
+   - The above step is not necessary here as it is a static web page in html and css alone.
+So right click on the index.html file and open in a live browser
    - You can typically find the XAMPP control panel in the installation directory.

 3. **Place Project in htdocs Directory**: